firecmsco/firecms/README.md

   , entities can still be edited in the side panel.

 * `exportable` Should the data in this collection view include an export button.
+  You can also set an `ExportConfig` configuration object to customize the export and add additional values.
   Defaults to `true`

 * `subcollections` Following the Firestore document and collection schema, you